leolanese/leolanese/README.md

 <br />

 <p>
   I'm proficient in `Functional Programming` and `Responsive Web Design` practices.
 A keen interest in roles involving tech migration, KYC improvements and UX/UI enhancements across multiple devices.
 I live and work in London, United Kingdom but usually taking remote and hybrid opportunities.
-I'm open for new opportunities at the moment.
-Please, don't hesitate to contact me.
+I'm open for new opportunities at the moment!
 </p>

 <br /><br />